 Setting up an indoor enclosure

-Before you start bunny proofing your home the first thing you will need to organize is a pen or indoor enclosure.
-This will be the place your bunny will spend time when they are unsupervised or you don't want them roaming freely, for instance when you are at work or at night when you are in bed.
+The first thing you will need to organize is a pen.
+This will be the place your bunny will spend time when you don't want them roaming freely or when they are unsupervised for instance when you are at work or at night when you are in bed.

 It should be large enough for them to stretch and exercise in and contain all the things they need such as food, water, a litter tray and various toys to keep them occupied.

 Making electrical cables safe for your bunny

 They have razor sharp teeth that can cut through the soft insulation in seconds leading to a nasty, even fatal accident which is why bunny proofing the wires in your home is one of the first and most important jobs you need to do before you can let your bunny roam freely.

 This may seem a daunting task at first however it only needs doing once and with a bit of time and ingenuity it is possible to make your home 100% safe by either moving wires out of reach by tucking them behind furniture.

 What to do when you bunny chews your carpet

 Bunnies love chewing and digging and it's very common for some damage to occur to carpeted areas.
 If unchecked this can lead to a significant amount of damage, costly repairs or a loss of deposit.

 There is no one solution to stopping carpet chewing however there are lots of tips and tricks people use that can help.
-The first thing to do is find ways of covering areas that are getting attention, this can range from putting some cardboard boxes in the areas in question or covering them over with a rug.
+The first thing to do is find ways of covering areas that are getting unwanted attention, this can range from putting some cardboard boxes in the areas or covering them over with a rug.

-Ceramic tiles are often a popular way of holding down loose carpet and keeping it out of reach.
-The next thing to do is provide lots of acceptable digging and chewing alternatives so your bunny can exercise this natural behavior.
+Ceramic tiles are also a quick and easy way to add some temporary protection.
+It will hold down loose carpet and keep it out of reach.
+Always provide lots of acceptable digging and chewing alternatives so your bunny can exercise this natural behavior.

 Making a digging box can be an excellent alternative and grass mats that can be purchased from pet stores are good for keeping your bunny out of trouble.

-How to stop your bunny chewing wooden furniture, doors and base boards
+How to stop your bunny chewing wooden furniture, doors and baseboards